-The annual contribution limits for health savings accounts keep climbing.
+The annual contribution limits for health savings accounts will rise again in 2023.

-After raising the limits for 2018, the Internal Revenue Service recently announced that it will raise them again for 2019 to adjust for inflation.
+After raising the limits in each of the past three years, the IRS has announced that it will raise them again for 2023 to account for inflation.

-This is great news for anyone who is able to use an HSA, as this type of account offers a combination of tax-reducing features that is unrivaled, even by tax-advantaged retirement plans like 401(k)s or individual retirement accounts.
+The rising annual contribution limits are great news for anyone who is eligible to use an HSA, as this type of account offers a combination of tax-reducing features that is unrivaled, even by retirement plans like 401(k)s or individual retirement accounts.

 What is a health savings account?

-An HSA is an account in which you can deposit a certain amount of money each year that you can use to reimburse yourself for eligible medical expenses.
-You can use an HSA as either a savings account or an investment account — or both.
+An HSA is an account into which you can deposit a certain amount of money each year to be used to reimburse yourself for eligible medical expenses.

-As we detail in “3 Bold Ways Retirees Can Cut Health Care Costs in 2018,” HSAs offer a trio of tax advantages:
+As we explain in “3 Ways a Health Savings Account Can Improve Your Finances,” HSAs offer a trio of tax advantages:

-- Withdrawals are tax-free when used to pay for qualifying health care expenses.
+- Your withdrawals are tax-free if you use them to pay for qualifying health care expenses.

 Additionally, you do not need to earn income to contribute to an HSA, unlike most retirement accounts.

-Who is eligible for a health saving account?
+Who is eligible for a health savings account?

 The bad news about HSAs is that not everyone is eligible for one.
-They’re designed for folks with high-deductible health insurance plans.
+They’re designed to be used by folks with high-deductible health insurance plans.